enternet279/household-TH-alert/README.md

 # household-TH-alert
-place it in your house to prevent your house from buring
+Place it in your house to prevent your house from burning.